jaredbranch/jaredbranch.github.io/aboutme.md

 ## Research Interests
 - The relationship between remembering and imagining.
-- Classroom interventions that can improve critical thinking skills.
+- Classroom interventions that can improve learning outcomes.
 - Collaborative, large-scale replication projects.

 ## Links